Alt-Developers/AlternateAPIs/README.md

 >              ^^^^ Change This
 > ```
 >
-> you can chnage it to any port you like.
+> you can change it to any port you like.

 ## **License** ⚖️